Tribler/trustchain-superapp/freedomOfComputing/README.md

 * As our platform internally uses DexClassLoader in order to load classes from an APK, it is really difficult to load precompiled layout resources from the APK.
 Therefore the developer needs to programatically build the layout instead of using XML files or pre compiled resources to build a UI.

-Other then these constraints, a developer can follow the normal android development procedures for further functionalities.
+Other than these constraints, a developer can follow the normal android development procedures for further functionalities.

-**NOTE:** Our platform follows the normal android activity behavior, for example when the screen orientation changes the activity is destroyed and created again and thus the MainFragment is destroyed and recreated as well but not reloaded from the APK.
-Therefore, it is the developer's responsibility to implement state persistence as it suits the developer Further information on saving UI states temporarily/persistantly can be found on: https://developer.android.com/topic/libraries/architecture/saving-states and https://developer.android.com/training/data-storage/shared-preferences

 ### A "Hello World!" example
 ```java